 Attorneys come in all shapes and sizes.
 They seem to be everywhere.
-When you've been injured, choosing the right attorney can be overwhelming.
-Here we discuss how you can find and choose an attorney who will be your best advocate.
+When you’ve been injured, choosing the right attorney can be overwhelming.
+Here’s how you can find and choose an injury attorney who will be your best advocate.

 Regardless of where you find your attorney, make sure they are a member in good standing of their state and local bar association.
 Larger bar associations have attorney referral lists you can access at no charge.

-You should also use online rating guides to get an idea of the attorney's standing.
-Ratings serve as an objective indicator of a lawyer's skill and reputation.
+You can also use online rating guides to get an idea of the attorney’s standing.
+Ratings serve as an objective indicator of a lawyer’s skill and reputation.
 Some reliable rating programs include:

-On the other hand, an experienced attorney may know lots of claims adjusters from years of dealing with the various insurance companies.
-He may have developed a good working relationship with them.
-He also may have a reputation for not settling cases if the offer isn't high enough, or as a tough litigator with whom insurance companies don't want to fight.
+On the other hand, an experienced attorney may have developed a good working relationship with claims adjusters, a reputation for not settling cases if the offer isn’t high enough, or as a tough litigator with whom insurance companies don’t want to fight.

-An attorney who's just starting out may be looking for cases.
-She may be trying to build a practice and be eager to accept new clients.
-Many rookie attorneys have much more time to spend on your case than busier attorneys do.
-There's a good chance they'll fight as hard or harder for you than any attorney you'll find.
+An attorney who’s just starting out may be looking for cases.
+New attorneys trying to build a practice will be eager to accept new clients.
+Attorneys just out of law school want to prove themselves.
+There’s a good chance they’ll fight as hard or harder for you than any attorney you’ll find.
 Their fee depends on it.

-Graduating at the top, middle, or bottom of one's law school class may have little to do with how an attorney will represent you.
-Whether he graduated from Harvard Law or a state law school won't matter if doesn't have the negotiating skills needed to get high settlements for his clients.
+Graduating at the top, middle, or bottom of one’s law school class may have little to do with how an attorney will represent you.
+Whether someone graduated from Harvard Law or a state law school won’t matter if they don’t have the negotiating skills needed to get high settlements for clients.

 Having a luxurious office in a fancy building is no guarantee the attorney will do a good job on your case.
 Choosing an injury attorney based on appearance alone can be a mistake.
 Some attorneys choose to locate their practices in sleek office buildings, while others prefer to maintain a lower profile.